lemlac/mulem/docs/reference.md

     print("{val}")
 ```

-Multiple variables can be declared in a `let () in` expression seperated by commas.
+Multiple variables can be declared in a `let () in` expression separated by commas.

 ```mu
 sum = let (x = 1, y = 2) in x + y